open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/textsearch/dictionaries.html.md

 Since a thesaurus dictionary has the capability to recognize phrases it must remember its state and interact with the parser.
 A thesaurus dictionary uses these assignments to check if it should handle the next word or stop accumulation.
 The thesaurus dictionary must be configured carefully.
 For example, if the thesaurus dictionary is assigned to handle only the `asciiword` token, then a thesaurus dictionary definition like `one 7` will not work since token type `uint` is not assigned to the thesaurus dictionary.

-CAUTION:

-Thesauruses are used during indexing so any change in the thesaurus dictionary's parameters requires reindexing.
+> **Caution** Thesauruses are used during indexing so any change in the thesaurus dictionary's parameters requires reindexing.
 For most other dictionary types, small changes such as adding or removing stopwords does not force reindexing.

 **Thesaurus Configuration**